 You have to understand the purpose of your pieces of content, but also look for opportunities and maybe holes where your content is not performing as well as you should.
 Like for me, an area where I want to focus on is definitely my blog lobby to make sure that people are clicking deeper into other pieces of content.
 That's a quick overview of Behavior Flow.

 The User Flow report compares the volume of traffic from different sources and it lets us see how those different sources are impacting traffic patterns through our site.
 This will tell us how our channels are performing and really how they're sending traffic to our site, and also what are those steps they take after they've gotten here.
-So this again is very helpful to see which type of traffic is impacting or engaging with your content.
-It'll tell us what's happening with search versus social versus direct traffic versus email, and we can begin to see which type of traffic are actually leading to the types of results that we want on our website.
+This again is very helpful to see which type of traffic is impacting or engaging with your content.
+It'll tell us what's happening with search versus social versus direct traffic versus email, and we can begin to see which type of traffic is actually leading to the types of results that we want on our website.
 Where do we need to focus more?

 We're back here at Google Analytics, and this time we are going to find the User Flow, and for User Flow, we are going to click on audience, and then all the way down to the bottom, you're going to see User Flow.